Live At The Fillmore East 1968: Deluxe Edition

 On the morning of the Fillmore rehearsal, the band were photographed for Life magazine and legend has it that the band were so tired from Moon’s antics that they nodded out under the large Union Jack draped over them at the base of the Carl Schurz Monument in Morningside Park.
 This iconic image was later used as the cover and poster for The Who’s classic film ‘The Kids Are Alright’.

 Both nights were recorded by Who manager Kit Lambert with the intention of releasing the results as the Who’s fourth album after The Who Sell Out and before Tommy.
 Disaster struck when it was discovered that due to faulty equipment or human error only part of the first night was captured.
 Thankfully the second night was recorded and has now been fully restored and mixed by long time Who sound engineer Bob Pridden (who was responsible the band’s sound on those nights in 1968) from the original four-track tapes.
-For the 50th anniversary of these legendary shows, the unreleased recordings are to be issued on triple vinyl lp.
+For the 50th anniversary of these legendary shows, the unreleased recordings are to be issued on double CD.

 Thanks to an acetate reaching the bootleg market in the early ‘70s, the Who’s reputation as rock’s most dynamic live act quickly grew.
 The show is regarded by fans as something of the ‘holy grail’ of Who live shows equalling the legendary ‘Live At Leeds’ album.
 The tapes have been meticulously remastered for optimum sound quality and will only serve to enhance The Who’s reputation as the best live act of the time.